ZonitoRBLX/ZonitoCurves/README.md

 	2# The script doesn't include a hitbox.
 You have to do that yourself, the script returns 'Curve finished' once the lifetime or curve is up.
 Use that to your advantage.

+### *QuadraticCurve2* ###

+	QuadraticCurve2(Bullet, StartPosition, EndPosition, Speed, XCurve, YCurve, ZCurve)

+	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start EndPosition = The Vector3 position of where the Bullet should end Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 XCurve = The X value of the Vector3 that the curve will use YCurve = The Y value of the Vector3 that the curve will use ZCurve = The Z value of the Vector3 that the curve will use

 ### EXAMPLES ###

 	CubicCurve1(